colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 author: Colin Atkinson
 ---

-While I was attempting to write a <s>horrific hack</s> wonderfully elegant piece of code, I stumbled upon an undocumented feature of NTFS alternate data streams.
+While I was attempting to write a <s>horrific hack</s> beautiful piece of code, I stumbled upon an undocumented feature of NTFS alternate data streams.
 Namely, that you can only associate so many of them with any given file.
-How did I hit this maximum?
-Just... don't worry about it, ok?

-While looking into this, I found out an even weirder part: that this maximum number actually depends on the length of the streams' names.
+While looking into this, I found an even stranger part, even by "undocumented Windows behavior" standards: that this maximum number actually depends on the length of the streams' names.
+Now this just didn't make sense to me, and since I don't have anything better to do with my time, I decided to investigate.

 ## What the heck is an ADS?